German nationality law: European integration

 West German involvement in European integration began in the immediate post-war period of the late 1940s.
 Initial cooperation was focused on the economy through the Organisation for European Economic Co-operation as a condition for receiving aid from the United States provided by the Marshall Plan.
 The post-war political situation created the circumstances that facilitated the establishment of further organisations to integrate Western Europe along common social and security policies.
 West Germany became a founding member of the European Communities (EC) in 1951, a set of organisations that eventually developed into the European Union (EU).
 West German citizens participated in their first European Parliament elections in 1979 and have been able to work in other EC/EU countries under the freedom of movement for workers established by the 1957 Treaty of Rome.
 GDR accession to the Federal Republic in 1990 did not affect German membership in the EC.
-With the creation of European Union citizenship by the 1992 Maastrict Treaty, free movement rights were extended to all nationals of EU member states regardless of their employment status.
+With the creation of European Union citizenship by the 1992 Maastricht Treaty, free movement rights were extended to all nationals of EU member states regardless of their employment status.
 The scope of these rights was further expanded with the establishment of the European Economic Area in 1994 to include any national of an EFTA member state except for Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.